yinzhedy/21-Homework-Book-Search/README.md

 # 21-Homework-Book-Search

 ## Description:
 Refactored code to turn it into a working MERN stack application.
+Application searches for books by user input through the Google API and saves to user profile.
+User log in and sign up function.
+Can store books selected by user to the user database.

 ## Table of Contents